Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Limitations

 \section{Limitations}

-While our approach demonstrates promising results, several limitations should be considered when applying this pipeline to historical manuscript transcription.
-First, our study faces significant data constraints that limit assessments of generalizability.
+While our approach demonstrates promising results, several limitations should be considered when applying this pipeline to the transcription of historical manuscripts.
+First, our study faces significant data constraints that limit the ability to assess generalizability.
 Although our data-centric approach partially mitigates this issue, our training corpus cannot fully capture the diversity of handwriting styles, document conditions, and formats found across historical archives.
-This limitation manifests particularly in the model's degraded performance on text lines exceeding 120 characters, which we attribute to insufficient long-sequence examples in our training data.
+This limitation is particularly evident in the model's degraded performance on text lines exceeding 120 characters, which we attribute to the scarcity of long-sequence examples in our training data.
 Second, the limited public availability of training data poses a broader challenge to the field.
-Most datasets used in this study cannot be released publicly due to copyright restrictions, which hinders both the accessibility and collaborative development of handwritten text recognition systems for historical documents.
+Most datasets used in this study cannot be released publicly due to copyright restrictions, thereby hindering both accessibility and collaborative development of handwritten text recognition systems for historical documents.
 Nevertheless, we believe that releasing our trained model represents a valuable contribution for scholars working with Old Nepali manuscripts.
-Future work could also examine optimization parameters such as warmup steps, which have shown effectiveness in recent studies \cite{Strbel2023}.
-Finally, our current pipeline depends on pre-segmented line inputs, requiring external segmentation tools such as Kraken.
+Future work could also examine optimization parameters, such as warmup steps, which have been shown to be effective in recent studies \cite{Strbel2023}.
+Finally, our current pipeline relies on pre-segmented line inputs, which require external segmentation tools such as Kraken.
 This dependency introduces a potential source of error, particularly for documents with irregular layouts or severe physical damage.
-Future work should explore segmentation methods capable of adapting to the varied layouts commonly found in historical manuscripts.
+Future work should explore segmentation methods that adapt to the varied layouts commonly found in historical manuscripts.